Mohammed Nour Abdelkerim: Peace agreement

 Nour signed a peace agreement with Déby in Tripoli, Libya on December 24, 2006, speaking of the need for reconciliation.
 Other rebel groups rejected this and said they would continue to fight.
 On March 4, 2007, he was named Minister of Defense as part of a cabinet reshuffle in the new government of Prime Minister Delwa Kassiré Koumakoye.

 The disarming and integration of FUC fighters into the army, as provided for in the peace agreement, went poorly, and clashes erupted between FUC fighters and the army.
-Following fighting at Goz-Beïda on October 18, 2007, Nour ordered FUC fighters accept integration into the army, threatening that those who did not would face punishment for insubordination and would be considered deserters.
+Following fighting at Goz Beïda on October 18, 2007, Nour ordered FUC fighters accept integration into the army, threatening that those who did not would face punishment for insubordination and would be considered deserters.
 The situation reportedly led to distrust between Déby and Nour and doubts about the loyalty of FUC fighters to the government.
 Amid escalating fighting in the east with another rebel group, the Union of Forces for Democracy and Development, Déby dismissed Nour from the government on December 1, 2007, without giving a reason.
+Nour's anti-Zaghawa sentiments were well known and so a break between Nour and Deby was only a matter of time.
 Nour took refuge in the Libyan embassy.